PABLO Cheese Tart – Famous Osaka Cheese Tart Oozes At Bangkok’s Siam Paragon

 Just FYI, the cheese tarts are also available in Kuala Lumpur at 1 Utama Shopping Centre Old Wing Level 2; and Jakarta at Gandaria City Mall UG floor.

-With multiple outlets outside Japan across Asia such as South Korea, Philippines, Indonesia (but not in Singapore yet), we can easily get our hands on the original Pablo Cheese Tart… IF we travel to these countries.
+With multiple outlets outside Japan across Asia such as South Korea, Philippines, Indonesia (and soon in Singapore at Wisma Atria), we can easily get our hands on the original Pablo Cheese Tart… IF we travel to these countries.

 The popular tart, like a piece of art, derived its name from artist Pablo Picasso.